 Hodgkin’s interest in tempera was due to the fact that this medium was the only one that allowed him to express the character of the objects that fascinated him.
 He lists the following influences from the past and inspiration for his work in egg tempera: the flowers in the margin of the miniature of The Last Judgment, in the Book of Hours by the Master of Mary of Burgundy, 1485-1490; Fray Juan Sanchez Cotan (1561-1627); Francisco de Zurbaran (1598-1664); and Adriaen Coorte (working 1685-1723).

-As a teacher, in 1936, Eliot worked briefly at the Westminster School of Art, and also conducted art classes for prisoners.
+As a teacher, in 1936, Eliot Hodgkin worked briefly at the Westminster School of Art, and also conducted art classes for prisoners.

 As a writer, Hodgkin wrote his first and only novel in 1931, She Closed the Door.
 In 1932, a book on Fashion Drawing published by Chapman and Hall.
 From March to August 1935 he wrote six articles on Mural Decorations, for The Artist.
-In 1948, Eliot selected illustrations of London sites for the paperback 55 London Views.
+In 1948, Hodgkin selected illustrations of London sites for the paperback 55 London Views.
 In 1949, he published A Pictorial Gospel, a book which brings together the Gospel story and the works of art of old masters who illustrated it.
 Finally, in 1967, he wrote the article How I Paint in Tempera, for the Yearbook of the Society of Painters in Tempera.

 He had a great love for architecture and belonged to various supportive groups, which also included Art Groups.
 Hodgkin contributed to the restorations of churches and bequeathed moneys to The Victorian Society and The Georgian Group.
 He also used to rent especial buildings in the UK for short periods of time such as a Pineapple House, a converted Light House and a residential flat at Scotney Castle.
 For his annual summer holidays abroad, he would select places of interest such as Palladian buildings outside Venice, a farmhouse outside Florence and several places in France, such as a fortified village in the South of the country and near the ruins of the Marquis de Sade’s Chateau.
 He also invited various art friends to share these venues with him and the family.

-Art collecting was amongst the many interests of Eliot.
+Art collecting was amongst the many interests of Hodgkin.
 He would often visit antique shops looking for new additions and inspirations.
 Usually, in the early spring, he would go with Mimi on Art tours to visit Barcelona, Istanbul, Japan, India, as well as other interesting cities and countries.
 In Istanbul, for instance, he visited with his son Max the interior of an old Christian Church, which had been transformed into a Turkish bath.
 Hodgkin often made a scrapbook of his journeys.

-Eliot was a very religious person and Anglican by faith.
+Hodgkin was a very religious person and Anglican by faith.
 Every year, he would do some days of religious retreat with the Benedictine Monks.
 He had a small book where he put down his religious thoughts and feelings, and was also a very charitable person.

 He had a large library mainly of art books, but it also included travel, architecture, religion and historical biographies.